Visit Tasso Island

 Issues relating to health are similar on Tasso to those which affect all travellers to West Africa.
 Malaria is a common illness (although the dry conditions and sea breeze definitely reduce the presence of mosquitoes compared with the mainland).
 Typhoid also occurs.

 It is very rare for people to be bitten by snakes, but they do exist and care needs to be taken when walking in the bush - especially with sandals or open toed shoes.

 Tasso is an isolated location and it takes up to 2 hours to transfer any patient to a mainland hospital (the Government Hospital in Lungi or Connaught Hospital in Freetown).
 Consequently any visitor with existing health concerns should take this into consideration.

 These health warnings should not put any traveller off visiting Tasso since it is better connected to the mainland hospitals and medical services than most rural locations in the provinces and our staff are well trained in first aid.
-In addition, the Gladi-Gladi Trust is assisting the islanders to complete the building of an Island Hospital and Medical Centre which will open in December 2018.
+In addition, the Gladi-Gladi Trust is assisted the islanders to complete the building of the Island Hospital and Medical Centre which opened in December 2018.

 There is no "dress code" or need to cover up for cultural reasons.
 Islanders wear jeans and tee-shirts or wrappers.
 We suggest T shirts, shorts and sandals for the beach and light-weight hiking boots or trainers for walking or touring the interior.
 Some people prefer long sleeves and trousers for protection from sun, vegetation & insects.
 You are likely to want a hat or head covering when out of the shade.